Advice for Swiss Abroad (de/fr/it)

-As of 4 April 2014 the Regional Consular Centre in Pretoria as well as the Consulate General in Cape Town will outsource some part of the visa process to the external service provider TLScontact (Phone: 021 410 01 18).
+As of 4 April 2014 the Regional Consular Centre in Pretoria as well as the Consulate General in Cape Town has outsourced some part of the visa process to the external service provider TLScontact (Phone: 021 410 01 18).

 All consular services for the South African provinces of Gauteng, KwaZulu-Natal, Limpopo, Mpumalanga, North-West and Free State, as well as for the states of Angola, Botswana, Lesotho, Malawi, Mauritius, Mozambique, Swaziland, Zambia and Zimbabwe are provided by the Regional Consular Centre Southern Africa, which is attached to the Embassy of Switzerland in Pretoria.